-- 6 Redesign of six existing crosswalks with the addition of four new crosswalks.
-All ten crosswalks will be ADA compliant with six crosswalks located at signalized intersections and an additional four equipped with passive detection activated Rectangular Rapid Flashing Beacon (RRFB) systems - 7 Sidewalks widened to 8 feet on both sides of the street that meet ADA cross-slope requirements - 8 A grade separated 8'8" wide twoway cycle track along the south side of the street.
-The cycle track will have a 1'6" textured cobble buffer separation from the sidewalk and a 2'10" native plant landscape buffer between the vehicular travel lane and the cycle track on the south side of the street - 9 Uniform street lighting to increase visibility for all users. - New stormwater infrastructure including low-impact development stormwater infiltration landscape beds for the sidewalk and cycletrack storm runoff
+6 Redesign of six existing crosswalks with the addition of four new crosswalks.
+All ten crosswalks are ADA compliant 9 with six crosswalks located at signalized 7 intersections and an additional four equipped with passive detection activated Rectangular Rapid Flashing 6 Beacon (RRFB) systems 7 Sidewalks widened to 8 feet on both sides of the street that meet ADA cross-slope requirements (8)8 A grade separated 8'8" wide twoway cycle track along the south side of the street.
+The cycle track has a 1'6" textured cobble buffer separation from the sidewalk and a 2'10" native plant landscape buffer between the vehicular travel lane and the cycle track on the south side of the street 9 Uniform street lighting to increase visibility for all users.
+10 New stormwater infrastructure including low-impact development stormwater infiltration landscape beds for the sidewalk and cycletrack storm runoff

 Figure 6.
 Enhanced crosswalk.
-(UA Community Design Center, 2019)
+(UA FM Planning and Design, 2019)